 Ingredients

-- Magnesium chloride flakes
+- ½ cup magnesium chloride flakes

 - Warm the distilled water in a pan or kettle.